gordian-eggo/arnoldc-interpreter/readme.txt

 11-22-18, 1009H: fixed while loop regexes such that the contents can be added to the dictionary of lexemes.

+		  1021H: error pushing updated files to my branch.
+Saved a copy in a different location.

 COMMENTS ON SYNTAX: